-EDU 934 Digital Information Fluency
+EDU 934 Digital Information and Media Fluency

 Understanding how to manage digital information is a requisite skill for educators of all kinds.
 Recognizing information needs, locating and evaluating appropriate resources and using digital resources ethically and effectively ensures that teachers can, in turn, nurture these critical skills in their learners.

 Information fluency (locating, accessing, evaluating, curating, sharing and ethically using digital media) is a critical skill set needed in both students and teachers working in digital learning environments.
 This course fosters the development and refinement of these skills with practical and relevant activities for discovery and evaluation of digital resources (both traditional and user-generated), including essential resources and tools for judging the reliability of information, leveraging social media, and digital curation for professional workflow and sharing of resources.

 *Participants in this course will have a mandatory, synchronous, video conference session.
 The date and time are listed on each course registration page.

 See what other educators are saying about this course

 The research and curation tasks were great professional development.D.H., World Languages Teacher

 It will have a huge impact.
 I’m already using content to teach.K.F., Librarian